 Register to Vote

-To be eligible to register to vote, you must be at least 18 years old by the next election and a permanent legal resident of the state and the precinct for at least 30 days prior to an election.
-Register to vote at the following location: Board of Elections Office, 230 Government Center Drive, Wilmington, NC.
+To be eligible to register to vote, you must be a legal resident of the state county, and prior to voting in an election, must have resided at your residential address for at least 30 days prior to the date of the election.
+Likewise, you must be at least 18 years old or will be 18 by the date of the next general election.
+Register to vote at the following location: Board of Elections Office, 1241A Military Cutoff Road, Wilmington, NC.
 You may call (910) 798-7330 or visit the web site, www.nhcgov.com.
 Forms are available at all county libraries.

 NC Vehicle Inspections